XparmisX/cybersecurity-practice/notes/Kali-Linux/networking-basics.md

 **One nuance worth remembering:** some devices/firewalls are deliberately configured to ignore ICMP Echo Requests (i.e., they won't respond to `ping` even though they're online and reachable through other protocols).
 So a failed `ping` doesn't always mean a device is offline — it might just mean ICMP is being blocked, which is itself a useful thing to know during reconnaissance.

 ## Ports — Connections and Listening Ports
+A single device can run many different services simultaneously (a web server, an email server, SSH access, etc.).
+To keep data going to the correct service instead of getting mixed up, each service listens on a specific **port** — a number between 0 and 65535.

+- **Listening port**: a service is actively running and waiting for incoming connections on that port (e.g. port 80 for a web server, port 22 for SSH).
+- **Connection**: an actual, currently active link between two devices (e.g. my browser is right now talking to a specific website over port 443).
+This is exactly what the `netstat` command is for — it shows which ports on my machine are currently listening, and what active connections currently exist.

+## Routing Table
+When data needs to travel from my device to a destination **outside** my local network (like a website on the internet), my device needs to know which path/gateway to send it through.
+The **routing table** is essentially a list of rules like: "to reach this range of addresses, send traffic out through this path."
+The `route` command (or its modern replacement, `ip route`) displays this table, and can also be used to modify it.

+## How These Concepts Map to the Commands I'm About to Learn
+Now that I have this foundation, the upcoming commands make a lot more sense:
+- **`ifconfig`** → shows my own IP and MAC address information
+- **`iwconfig`** → same idea, but specifically for wireless network interfaces
+- **`ping`** → uses ICMP to test whether a host is reachable and measure latency
+- **`arp`** → displays the ARP table (IP-to-MAC address mappings)
+- **`netstat`** → shows listening ports and active connections
+- **`route`** → displays (and can modify) the routing table
+---